 - Other Identifying Information

 Use caution if you are pressured to share personal information immediately.

-If you get an inquiry from someone who states that they are representing a company or a government agency, hang up, do not redial.
+If you get an inquiry from someone who states they are representing a company or a government agency, hang up and do not redial.
 Call the number on your account statement directly, or the number on the company or government agency's website, to verify the authenticity of the request.
 A legitimate source will usually send you a written statement in the mail before calling you, particularly if the caller is asking for a payment.

 Current regulations make it difficult for law enforcement to track down and stop these callers or for telecom companies to block them.
-If you think that you, or someone you know, has been the victim of a spoofing call, please report it to the NC Consumer Protection Division at 1(877) 566-7226 or file a complaint online.
+If you think you, or someone you know, has been the victim of a spoofing call, please report it to the NC Consumer Protection Division at 1(877) 566-7226 or file a complaint online.